Hanf number of the first stability cardinal in AECs: Lower bound for stability and no order property*

-Our total order is ill-founded: $\alpha , \alpha-\{0\} , \alpha-\{0,1\} , \dots$ form an infinite descending sequence in $Q_0^{M^*}$.
-It is not clear how to extract a witness to order property of length $>2^\lambda$.
-We will see in \ref{fsprom} that we can refine our example to have order property at least up to $\beth_{\alpha-3}(\lambda)$. \end{remark} \begin{corollary}\mylabel{fscor}{Corollary \thetheorem} For stable AECs, \begin{enumerate} \item The Hanf number for order property* length is exactly $\han$. \item The Hanf number for stability is at least $\han$. \end{enumerate} \end{corollary} \begin{proof} Combine \ref{fsprop} and \ref{fsprop2} and range $\alpha$ in $[\lambda,(2^\lambda)^+)$. \end{proof} In the next section, we show that the lower bound in (2) is tight, based on the arguments in \cite{s5}.
-Then we conclude: our example witnesses that the bound for order property is also tight.
+Without loss of generality, we may assume the top dotted arrow is identity (hence we can write the image of $x$ to be $x$ itself).
+Since $(V_\alpha(\alpha),\alpha)$ is maximal, $W=(V_\alpha(\alpha),\alpha)$.
+Therefore, $t\in\oop{Aut}((V_\alpha(\alpha),\alpha))$.
+By an induction argument, $t$ must be the identity (which boils down to the fact that $\alpha$, the maximal model in ${\bf K_1}$, is rigid).
+From the right dotted arrow, $x-\{y\}$ would be mapped to $x$, which is a contradiction. \end{proof} \begin{remark} \begin{enumerate} \item \mylabel{fsrmk2}{Remark \thetheorem} One way to save $AP$ is to redefine $\lk$ by the $E$-transitive closure, but it raises $\ls$ to $V_{\alpha-1}(\lambda)$.
+In this case, instability and the order property* length are up to $2^{\ls}$. \item Our total order is ill-founded: $\alpha , \alpha-\{0\} , \alpha-\{0,1\} , \dots$ form an infinite descending sequence in $Q_0^{M^*}$.
+It is not clear how to extract a witness to the order property of length $>2^\lambda$.
+We will see in \ref{fsprom} that we can refine our example to have the order property at least up to $\beth_{\alpha-3}(\lambda)$. \end{enumerate} \end{remark} \begin{corollary}\mylabel{fscor}{Corollary \thetheorem} \begin{enumerate} \item For stable AECs, the Hanf number for the order property* length is exactly $\han$. \item The Hanf number for stability is at least $\han$.
+In other words, let $\lambda\geq\al$ and $\mu<\beth_{(2^\lambda)^+}$, there is a stable AEC ${\bf K}$ such that $\ls=\lambda$ and the first stability cardinal is greater than $\mu$. \end{enumerate} \end{corollary} \begin{proof} Combine \ref{fsprop} and \ref{fsprop2} and range $\alpha$ in $[\lambda,(2^\lambda)^+)$. \end{proof} In the next two sections, we develop the machinery to show that the lower bound in (2) is tight, based on the arguments in \cite{s5}.
+Then we conclude: our example witnesses that the bound for the order property is also tight.